DST Facilitator Training Hub

-Common Language has a strong partnership with Mbarara University of Science and Technology in SW Uganda and the University of Calgary Department of Indigenous, Local, & Global Health in the Cumming School of Medicine.
-The unique model of DST facilitation developed for use in the Ugandan context involves a team-based approach with each facilitator specializing in a specific phase of the DST process.
-The team has trained DST Facilitators from Rwanda, Kenya, Tanzania, and Malawi who are all using their DST skills to tell stories that improve the health of their communities.
-Together, these DST Facilitators are having a large impact in East Africa.
+Common Language DST has formed a strong multi-year (6.5yr) partnership with the Mbarara University of Science and Technology Maternal, Newborn, and Child Health Institute in SW Uganda and the University of Calgary Department of Indigenous, Local, & Global Health.
+The unique model of DST facilitation developed through this partnership for use in the African context involves a team-based approach with each facilitator specializing in a specific phase of the DST process.
+It also is designed with a high level of technical support and a robust ethical framework to support storytellers from low-resource contexts.
+The CLDST Training Hub Africa team has received 8 in-person trainings from Common Language and also has directly trained and supported DST Facilitators from Rwanda, Kenya, Tanzania, and Malawi.
+Together, the Facilitators at the Africa Training Hub, and the DST facilitators they have trained, are having a large impact on the health and wellness of many communities in Africa.

 A Shared Dream